 - Listen to the acoustics of 3D computer models with the auralisation options.

 You can read more here.

-ODEON uses a combination hybrid model, combining ray tracing with image source method.
-Considering an omnidirectional point source, the fundamental procedure in a simulation is to emit a sound ‘ray’ to a random direction, similar to instead having a perfectly unidirectional sound source.
-When this sound reaches a wall, the energy of the ray is reduced in different frequency bands according to the wall material’s configured absorption coefficients.
-If we assume a scattering coefficient of 0, the ray is then reflected from the wall into a new direction, according to the angle of incidence.
+In traditional ray tracing, which uses only the image source method (not the sole method used in ODEON), and assuming an omnidirectional point source, the fundamental procedure in a simulation is to have a point source emit a sound ‘ray’ to a random direction, similar to instead having a perfectly unidirectional sound source.
+When this sound reaches a wall, the ray is then reflected from the wall into a new direction, according to the angle of incidence, and the amplitude is adjusted according to the wall’s absorption coefficient.
 This procedure is repeated for the ray until it reaches the receiver point.
-However, so far only sound emitted in a single direction has been simulated.
-So then, this whole procedure must be repeated thousands of times, each time starting from a new random direction, until enough rays have been cast that we have sufficiently approximated an omnidirectional point source.
+Then the whole procedure is repeated by emitting a new ray from the source at a new random direction.

 From 3D model into ODEON

 Typically, a 3D model is made on a CAD software outside of ODEON.
 The CAD software with the best integration with ODEON is Trimble SketchUp, especially via our SketchUp2ODEON plug-in, but several other CAD software and model formats are also compatible with ODEON.

 One must also understand the difference between a typical 3D model for mechanical, architectural, or design purposes, which include as many details as possible, versus an acoustic model, which needs to have the small details simplified.
 On one hand, too many small physical details can make a model unnecessarily complicated and much more computationally expensive, without necessarily yielding considerably better results.
 But more importantly, very small surfaces can violate some of the assumptions required for the physics used by ODEON to apply.